Reading Central Library has new opening hours from October 15:

-The Berkshire Family History Society have moved from Yeomanry House and are now situated in Reading Central Library, second floor, which is the same floor as the local studies collection.
+The Berkshire Family History Society have moved from Yeomanry House and are now at the Centre for Heritage and Family History on the second floor of Reading Central Library, which is the same floor as the local studies collection.
 The telephone number remains the same: 0118 950 9553.
-Opening hours to visitors initially will be:
+Opening hours from October 15:

 and the last Thursday in the month, 10.30 to 16.00.